-Joe Van Eeckhout is a documentary filmmaker, cinematographer, and photographer, originally from the Pacific Northwest of the United States, currently based New York.
+Joe Van Eeckhout is a documentary filmmaker, cinematographer, and photographer.
+Originally from the Pacific Northwest of the United States, he is currently based between New York and East Africa.
 Recent work has taken him to the Philippines, Democratic Republic of the Congo, South Sudan, Ethiopia, Sudan, and Somalia.

 His work primarily explores issues relating to climate change, conflict, human rights and political ecology.
 He is often drawn to stories exploring the evolving relationship between humans, resources, and land.
 He holds a Masters in New Media Photojournalism from the Corcoran School of Arts + Design at the George Washington University.

 He has a variety of experience from corporate production to documentary news.
-Corporate content for clients include USAID, Ogilvy, Ashoka, and ESPN.
-While working as a documentary filmmaker and photographer, recent clients include The New York Times, The Guardian, Human Rights Watch, VICE News Tonight, VICE Sports, The Economist, Huffington Post, and more.
+Recent clients include The New York Times, The Guardian, NBC Left Field, Human Rights Watch, VICE News Tonight, VICE Sports, Huffington Post, and more.

 He completed HEFAT certification by Hawthorne Proactive in Belfast, Northern Ireland in 2017 and is a member of the Frontline Freelance Register.

 C L I E N T S

 2016 Nuba Reports Multimedia Producer Fellow

 2015 NPPA Northern Short Course Team Multimedia - Third Place